kapadia/usgs/README.rst

   $ usgs

-Help for a command is shown with
+Help for a specific command is shown with

 .. code-block:: pycon